Watson IoT chief: AI can broaden IoT services

-IBM thrives on the complicated, asset-intensive part of the enterprise IoT market, according to Kareem Yusuf, GM of the company’s Watson IoT business unit.
+IBM thrives on the complicated, asset-intensive part of the enterpriseInternet of Things (IoT) market, according to Kareem Yusuf, general manager of Watson IoT business unit.

 From helping seaports manage shipping traffic to keeping technical knowledge flowing within an organization, Yusuf said that the idea is to teach artificial intelligence to provide insights from the reams of data generated by such complex systems.

 Predictive maintenance is probably the headliner in terms of use cases around asset-intensive IoT, and Yusuf said that it’s a much more complicated task than many people might think.

 It isn’t simply a matter of monitoring, say, pressure levels in a pipe somewhere and throwing an alert when they move outside of norms.
 It’s about aggregate information on failure rates and asset planning, that a company can have replacements and contingency plans ready for potential failures.

 “It’s less to do with ‘Is that thing going to fail on that day?’ more to do with, because I'm now leveraging all these technologies, I have more insights to make the decision to say, ‘this is my more optimal work-management route,’” he said.
 “And that’s how I save money.”

 For that to work, of course, AI has to be trained.
 Yusuf uses the example of a drone-based system to detect worrisome cracks in bridges, a process that usually involves sending technicians out to look at the bridge in person.

 Allowing AI to differentiate between serious and trivial damage means showing it reams of images of both types, and sourcing that kind of information isn’t always straightforward.

 “So when a client says they want that [service], often clients themselves will say, ‘Here's some training data sets we’d like you to start with,’” he said, noting that there are also open-source and government data sets available for some applications.